Year: 2020

 Milford Mills

 A lovely place just outside Carlow Town – Milford Mills is well worth a visit.
-Milford Mills is an 18th-century watermill which sits on the banks of the River Barrow at Milford, County Carlow.
+Milford Mills is an 18th-century watermill that sits on the banks of the River Barrow at Milford, County Carlow.
 Originally built as a flour mill and malting house, it was later employed as a hydroelectric power station.
 The first mill […]

 Read More